PFOA & PFAS: Important Information About Drinking Water

 - The Township water system is intermingled, and different wells are on at different times supplemented by purchased water from other utilities, making it difficult to characterize the exact proportion of water a house is receiving from any given source at any given time.

 - The Township is limiting the use of the impacted wells as much as possible, but cannot meet the system demands, particularly during the peak water usage during the summer, without running some of these wells.
-Please note Well 10, the well treatment facility with the highest levels of PFOA, has been shut down until treatment is installed.
+Please note Well 10, the well treatment facility with the highest levels of PFOA, will remain shut down until a treatment facility is installed.

 - Exposure to PFAS in drinking water is primarily from ingestion.
 Exposure to PFAS through other household uses of water such as showering, bathing, laundry and dish washing is not significant.
 Reverse Osmosis and Filters with the certification NSF 53 can reduce the level of PFAS compounds in water.